niteshSutradhaR/Post-Auth-Comment/README.md

 ==============================

 You can install Post-Auth-Comment by using the GUI installer.
-   a.
-Download zip .
+1. Download zip .
-   b.
-Extract the contents of the zip .
+2. Extract the contents of the zip .
-   c.
-Use the db file .
+3. Use the db file .
-   d.
-On the server run the command: composer install
+4. On the server run the command: composer install
-   e.
-On local: php artisan serve
+5. On local: php artisan serve

 # How to log in as User:
 ========================